Spot Goes to School by Eric Hill, a lift-the-flap-story

 Printable activity “Spot Goes to School” – Free Download:

-Spot Goes to School Bingo Game Printable, Spot Goes to school printable Spot Goes to School Bingo
+Spot Goes to School Bingo Game Printable, Spot Goes to school printable

-Spot Goes to School English Version:
+Spot Goes to School Bingo

-Spot Goes to School American Version:
+Spot Goes to School Videos:

 Share Button